bew508/ETC/README.md

 ### Static

 `layout.css`: Global styling file.
 Imported via *layout.html*.
 Sets styling for the navbar, the body, and form error messages.
+Also handles mobile friendliness of the website by increasing text size and stretching the nav-bar vertically.

 `images`: Contains the logo image and will contain future images that are required to be accessed in several apps.